jonsterling/JonPRL/README.md

 proving the proposition `M in A` (which is an abbreviation for `M = M in A`).
 Based on the meaning explanation for the refinement logic, you are indirectly causing the categorical equality judgement of CTT to become evident.

+It is *not the case* that CTT (or even ETT) contains some special "equality reflection" rule which allows propositional equalities to leak into the judgemental equality.
+When Martin-Löf mentioned this rule in 1979, it was not as a defining factor of the theory, but rather as an *admissible rule* which is immediate under the meaning explanations and the definitions of the types.
+The judgemental equality comes first in ETT (and CTT), and it contains the true, typical equality for each type (this is part of the definition of each type);
+then, the propositional equality is defined in terms of the judgemental equality.

+It would make no sense to define the judgemental equality in terms of the propositional equality, since the judgements are prior to the types!
+Martin-Löf never intended this, but that did not stop many people from coming under the impression that ETT was somehow distinguished from later type theories by the addition or removal of the equality reflection rule.
+Rather, the difference between ETT and other theories is the *meaning explanation*, which causes the equality reflection rule to be evident (or not).